 Resources for conducting your own research about the 332nd Infantry in the First World War and other U.S. involvements and contributions on the WWI Italian Front in general, are provided in the Bibliography section.

-The 332nd Infantry Regiment in WWI website is intended as an on-going and dynamic project.
+The 332nd Infantry Regiment in WWI website is intended as an on-going and dynamic project--a work in progress, if you will.
 It is anticipated that it will continue to grow and change, especially with input from descendants of the men and women, military and civilian, who served a century ago in Italy during the First World War.

 This site was developed and is maintained by descendants of 332nd Infantry Regiment soldiers who served in Italy in WWI.